TheShinyBunny/DPScriptVSC/README.md

 `const <name> = <value>`

 Defines a constant score value to be used in the code.
-Useful for a number that appears multiple times in the code or a way to easily find configuration.
+Useful for a number that appears multiple times in the code or a way to easily find & tweak configuration.
+Stored in a generated `Consts` scoreboard.

 #### global